cyanjnpr/rM2-stuff-rocket/Readme.md

 Launcher that uses the power button to show.

 Changes made in this fork:
-- If set, passcode is copied from xochitl to display additional lockscreen in rocket itself
+- If set, passcode is copied from xochitl config to display additional lockscreen in rocket itself
-    - instead of timeout, after multiple failures to authenticate, device is shutdown to maintain security
+    - after multiple failures to authenticate, instead of timeout, device is shutdown to maintain security
 - Launcher keeps focus on the previous app not the current one
     - this behavior enables switching between two currently used apps by double clicking the power button
 - Standard suspended.png is displayed on suspend
 - Poweroff & reboot buttons in the launcher menu
-- **Very** early progress on allowing screenshots to be copied into xochitl notebooks
+- Paste screenshots into xochitl notebooks
-    - you need to install [karmtka](https://github.com/cyanjnpr/karMtka) first and place it in a directory added to the PATH
+    - first, you need to build or download binary release of [karmtka](https://github.com/cyanjnpr/karMtka) and place it in a directory added to the PATH under the name 'karmtka'
     - long press the power button to take a screenshot
-    - select area which you intend to copy
+    - select area which you intend to copy by dragging
-    - press "Copy to Xochitl" button to copy into current notebook (overwrites current page)
+    - press "Copy to Xochitl" button and adjust operation parameters
-    - in the current state this **will** damage your notebooks, it's all WIP
+    - screenshot will be converted to lines format and inserted into desired page

+> [!Warning]
+> You risk damaging your notebooks by using screenshot utility, it's WIP

 <img src="doc/rocket_lockscreen.png" width=500/>
 <img src="doc/rocket_menu.png" width=500/>